loris-imageserver/loris/README.md

 ----------
 See [deployment.md][8]

-Loris was developed on Ubuntu 12.04 with Python 2.7, and deployed using Apache 2.2.22.
-It has only been tested in that environment at this point.
+Loris was developed on Ubuntu 12.04 with Python 2.7.2 and Apache 2.2.22, and is deployed on RedHat 5.8 with Python 2.7.3 using Apache 2.2.3.
+It has only been tested in those environments at this point.

 Tests
 -----